 Nishit K Sinha |

-An important source of XAT English Comprehension preparation is novels.
-Aspirants must read fiction and non-fiction novels. from various genres so that they can read and understand RC passages quickly.
-They must also, familiarise themselves with poetry as in XAT, on RC passage is in the form of poem.
+An important source of XAT Verbal Ability preparation is books and novels.
+Aspirants must read fiction and non-fiction novels from various genres so that they can read and understand RC passages quickly.
+They must also, familiarise themselves with poetry as in XAT, one RC passage is in the form of poem.
+Start reading early on.
+English comprehension can be cracked only with long term preparation.

 Commonly asked questions